 Power Africa Transaction and Reforms Program

-In sub-Saharan Africa, approximately 600 million people—about two-thirds of the population—lack access to electricity, affecting their ability to obtain quality health care, education, and economic opportunities.
-President Barack Obama launched Power Africa in late June 2013 to increase the number of people who have access to power throughout the region.
-Power Africa combines the expertise of 12 U.S. government agencies and more than 120 private sector partners to help unlock the substantial wind, solar, hydro, natural gas, biomass, and geothermal resources in the region.
+In sub-Saharan Africa, approximately 600 million people—two-thirds of the population—lack access to electricity, affecting their ability to obtain quality health care, education, and economic opportunities.
+President Barack Obama launched Power Africa in June 2013 to increase access to power throughout the region.
+Power Africa combines the expertise of 12 U.S. government agencies and more than 140 public and private sector partners to help unlock the substantial wind, solar, hydro, natural gas, biomass, and geothermal resources in the region.
 The program aims to enhance energy security, promote economic growth, and reduce poverty.

-Under Tetra Tech’s leadership, PATRP is supporting Power Africa’s goals of adding more than 30,000 megawatts (MW) of cleaner, more efficient electricity generation in all of sub-Saharan Africa and 60 million new home and business connections.
-PATRP’s complexity has required the creation of an extensive resource infrastructure, which Tetra Tech is managing, spread across more than 15 countries.
+Under Tetra Tech’s leadership, PATRP is supporting Power Africa’s goals of adding more than 30,000 megawatts (MW) of cleaner, more efficient electricity generation across sub-Saharan Africa and 60 million new home and business connections.
+PATRP’s complexity has required the creation of an extensive resource infrastructure, which Tetra Tech is managing, including nearly 90 power sector professionals spread across more than 15 countries.